 Toppings:

-I also drizzled mine with some nut butter and dark chocolate sauce because YUM.
-And then finished it off with some gogi berries and bee pollen.
-I like this combination of flavors but again you can switch this up!
-I bet some cacao nibs would be really great!
+I also drizzled mine with nut butter and dark chocolate sauce (because, why not?) and finished it off with goji berries and bee pollen.
+I love this combo, but you can experiment—cacao nibs would be a great addition!

 Print